 "What the fuck, man.
-You took it?
+Did you take it?
 What was it?"

 "It's a book."

-"Shit, if they find it on you all hells gonna break loose."
+"Shit, if they find it on you, all hells gonna break lose."

 "I know, Alto.
 I didn't want to take it, but the look in his eyes.
 They would kill him if they found it."